We are experts in armadillo control methods, having performed thousands of armadillo trapping and removal jobs nationwide.

-Wondering how to get rid of armadillos?
+Wondering how to get rid of armadillos easily and quickly?
 There is no magic spray or device that you can use to make them go away.
 Some people

 try to sell predator urine, such as coyote or fox urine to get rid of dillos, but that doesn't work.
 They also try to sell